 Fear of a negative outcome drives many of our reactions.
 Commonly, fear makes us want to control things.
-If a customer is being difficult, we're afraid to challenge them because we might risk the relationship.
-If they express displeasure with your timeline or pricing structure, we're afraid because we might not be able to fix the situation.
+If a customer is being difficult, there is a fear of challenging them and damaging the relationship.
+If a customer expresses displeasure with your timeline or pricing structure, the fear is we might not be able to fix the situation.

 First, let go of the idea that you need to fix anything.
-When sitting down with a difficult customer, your job is to listen, understand, and discern next steps -- not to immediately produce a solution.
+When sitting down with a difficult customer, your job is to listen, understand, and discern the next steps; not immediately produce a solution.

 5. "Chunk" the problem.

 Chunking is the process of taking one big problem and breaking it into several smaller, more manageable portions.
 These small portions are easier for us to tackle, and make us more willing to begin dealing with the issue at hand.
-Many people use chunking to organize their daily tasks.
-It's equally helpful when managing challenging problems.
+Many people use chunking to organize their daily tasks or help to manage challenging problems.

 Does your customer always have a reason why they can't set up their account and get started using your software?
 At your next meeting, ask them to help you break down each of the final steps you need to take to get things moving.
 Simply seeing each task chunked can make it easier for your customer to digest what's left to do.

-Ever throw out a price or time investment required, and watch your customer become frustrated, maybe even angry, at how high it is?
-Or maybe you've been on the other side.
+Ever thrown out a price or time investment required, and watched your customer become frustrated, maybe even angry, at how high it was?
+Or maybe you've been on the other side?
 A customer tells you how much they want to pay for your new product upgrade, and it's so low it makes you mad.

 The Recalibration Theory of Anger says this emotion is naturally wired into humans.
 In short, anger is our evolutionary way of bargaining.
 We furrow our brows, press our lips together, and flare our nostrils in to drive our "opponent" to place a higher value on what we have to offer.

 When faced with an angry customer, avoid the (natural) tendency to justify your position.
-Instead, understand that they are merely feeling undervalued and attempting to control the situation.
+Instead, understand that they're merely feeling undervalued and attempting to control the situation.

-When a customer's angry, it's possible no solution will make them feel better.
-Give them time to cool off, consult with your manager on the best way forward, and use our list of tips further down the page) to help alleviate the situation.
+When a customer's angry, no solution may make them feel better.
+Give them time to cool off, consult with your manager on the best way to move forward, and use our list of tips (further down the page) to help alleviate the situation.

 7. Keep calm and carry on.

-Conflict is a part of business.
-How you react under fire impacts the future of your customer relationships.
+Conflict is a part of business and how you react under fire impacts the future of your customer relationships.